CHOLERA -1873

 saved if a cure is possible.

-Yesterday a man named Ole Anderson, died of the cholera, and was
+Yesterday a man named Ole Anderson, died of the

 buried.
 Upon his coffin is an inscription which gives the particulars of his